CPD $n$th roots of subnormal operators are subnormal: Quasinormal operators as CPD operators

-This implies (a) and the ``moreover'' part, which completes the proof. \end{proof} Normal operators can be characterized as follows. \begin{prop} If $T \in \ogr{\hh}$, then the following statements are~equivalent{\em :} \begin{itemize} \item[(i)] $T$ is normal, \item[(ii)] $T$ and $T^*$ are CPD and have the same representing triplets. \end{itemize} \end{prop} \begin{proof} It suffices to observe that if $T$ and $T^*$ are CPD, then they have the same representing triplets if and only if
+This proves (a) and the first equality in \eqref{pfrc}, thereby completing the proof. \end{proof} Normal operators can be characterized as follows. \begin{prop} If $T \in \ogr{\hh}$, then the following statements are~equivalent{\em :} \begin{itemize} \item[(i)] $T$ is normal, \item[(ii)] $T$ and $T^*$ are CPD and have the same representing triplets. \end{itemize} \end{prop} \begin{proof} It suffices to observe that, if $T$ and $T^*$ are CPD, then, by the uniqueness of representing triplets (see Theorem~\ref{cpdops}), the operators $T$ and $T^*$ have the same representing triplets if and only if